Get to Know Forestville

 Forestville was the home of the first powered sawmill in California, as well as a chair factory that at the time was the largest manufacturing plant in Sonoma County.

 Surrounded by rolling hills, tall redwoods, and neat rows of vineyards, Forestville offers much to do and enjoy.
 Check out the renowned Nightingale Breads, which uses a wood-fired oven to produce fragrant European-style loaves and other baked goods.
 Or visit the Tiny Town Café for a cup of coffee and some local conversation.
 And the Forestville Farmers Market is held 4-7 p.m. on Tuesdays, mid-June through September.

 Another great choice in the heart of downtown is Backyard, known for it's locally-sourced fresh ingredients and non-gmo, organic and sustainable practices.
-Just outside of town, the Michelin-starred Farmhouse Inn & Restaurant offers superb service, a fantastic wine list and a seasonal farm-to-table gourmet menu.
+Just outside of town, the Michelin-starred restaurant at the Farmhouse Inn offers superb service, a fantastic wine list and a seasonal farm-to-table gourmet menu.

 Recreational opportunities abound.
-Russian River access is available at numerous nearby spots, including Sunset Beach River Park, Steelhead Beach, and Mom’s Beach (aka Forestville River Access).
-Explore farther on the waterway with help from Burke’s Canoe Trips and Campground, which offers canoes, kayaks, shuttle service, and riverside campsites.
+Russian River access is available at numerous nearby spots, including Sunset Beach River Park, Steelhead Beach Regional Park, and Mom's Beach (aka Forestville River Access).
+Explore farther on the waterway with help from Burke's Canoe Trips and Campground, which offers canoes, kayaks, shuttle service, and riverside campsites.

 The Forestville Youth Park provides shady spots for picnicking and play, and hosts baseball, soccer, and other community events throughout the year.
-Or wander along the West County Trail, a paved pathway for walking, bicycle riding, horseback riding, and roller skating that stretches about 5.5 miles from Forestville to Sebastopol, where it connects to the 8.47-mile Joe Rodata Trail to Santa Rosa.
+Or wander along the West County Regional Trail, a pathway for walking, bicycle riding, horseback riding, and roller skating that stretches about 5.5 miles from Forestville to Sebastopol, where it connects to the 8.47-mile Joe Rodata Trail to Santa Rosa.

 Find more info about things to do in Sonoma County.